 One astronomical mystery that ended up being indirect evidence for these mergers was found by Hanny van Arkel, a citizen using the Galaxy Zoo website for classifying space objects.
-She found a strange green filament in space and dubbed it Hanny's Voorwerp (Dutch for Hanny's object).
+She found a strange green filament in space 16,000 light-years in length and dubbed it Hanny's Voorwerp (Dutch for Hanny's object), near galaxy IC 2497.
 Turns out, they seem to be around quasars that were active in the past but no longer are and are a relic from that heavy active time.
-UV radiation hits these remnants and that is what excites them into being green.
+UV radiation hits these remnants and that is what excites their oxygen in freeing elections, hence the green color seen.
 What could have prompted such a change in a quasar?
 If it had merged with another galaxy and caused a huge spike in activity before settling down.
-The filaments seen should eventually fall into the newly merged objects and make an even bigger galaxy (STScl "Dead").
+The filaments seen should eventually fall into the newly merged objects and make an even bigger galaxy (STScl "Dead," Young).

 So we know that it is possible for quasars to have mergers in the past, but how can we learn more about them?
 What other information could we use to help us differentiate them from one another?
 Scientists have a main sequence of sorts with quasars to help them, much like the H-R diagram associated with stars.
 But why does it exist?
 As it turns out, it is possible to show how the viewing angle (or how it is oriented with respect to us) and the amount of material entering the black hole can be used to explain it.
 Work by Yue Shen of the Carnegie Institute for Science and Luis Ho of the Kavli Institute for Astronomy and Astrophysics looked at over 20,000 quasars from the Sloan Digital Sky Survey.
 After applying many statistics to the information they found that the Eddington ratio, or how efficient a black hole is eating at the matter surrounding it because of gravitational force fighting light pressure is one of the key components.
 Another is how much you are viewing it an angle for if the quasar is flat against the sky you see all its action but if it is edge on to you then you will see little activity.
 With both of these in hand, a better understanding of the possible growth of quasars may be achieved (Carnegie).